GEOF-OSGL/GDAL-1.10.1-wintri/README.md

 Your QGIS (and GRASS GIS) should now support Winkel Tripel map projection (if it was compiled against GDAL 1).

 QGIS have some visualisation issues when some projections are used on the fly.
-Save or warp layer in wintri CRS to overcome these issues.
+Save or warp layer into 'wintri' based CRS to overcome these issues.